hieuvp/learning-automation-tools/xpath/README.md

 I hope this gives you a clear understanding of how XPath in Selenium works.
 Thus, it brings us to the end of this article.

-If you wish to learn Selenium and build a career in the testing domain, then check out our interactive, live-online Selenium Certification Training here, that comes with 24\*7 support to guide you throughout your learning period.

-Got a question for us?
-Please mention it in the comments section of XPath in Selenium blog and we will get back to you.

 ## References